Don't Go (Yazoo song)

 "Don't Go" is a song by British synth-pop band Yazoo (known in the US and Canada as Yaz).
-It was released in 1982 as the second single from their debut album, Upstairs at Eric's (20 August 1982).
+It was released on 5 July 1982 as the second single from their debut album, Upstairs at Eric's (20 August 1982).
 The song peaked at number three on the UK Singles Chart, becoming Yazoo's second top 5 hit.
 In the US, where the band was known as Yaz, the song was their second big hit on the American dance chart, where it spent two weeks at number one in October 1982.
 Their first American dance chart hit was "Situation", which had also gone to number one on this chart earlier the same year.
 The music video for the song features band members Alison Moyet and Vince Clarke in a sort of haunted mansion with Clarke cast in the role of Victor Frankenstein.
 The song re-entered the UK Dance Chart on 13 December 2009 at number 30, peaking at number 15 on 2 January 2010.

 Critical reception

-Ian Birch of Smash Hits considered "Don't Go" to be a "sharp successor" to "Only You".
-He commented: "Vince coaxes a sterling song out of his synthesizer while Alf balances its metallic clip with a deep, emotion-packed vocal that gets better with every hearing".